-(a) that a series of material interferences, hindrances, delays and defective performance by AMP, MWH and other Installation Contractors adversely impacted Voith, absolve Voith from liability to AMP, and make AMP liable to Voith;

-- (b) that AMP materially breached its contract with Voith by inappropriately modifying and increasing Voith's scope of work and refusing to pay Voith for the added scope and legitimate requests for additional payments; - (c) that AMP has failed and refused to pay the balance of the contract price and other amounts owed to Voith under the contract; and - (d) that Voith has been damaged in an amount in excess of \$40M, plus interest and attorney fees.
+- (a) that a series of material interferences, hindrances, delays and defective performance by AMP, MWH and other Installation Contractors adversely impacted Voith, absolve Voith from liability to AMP, and make AMP liable to Voith; - (b) that AMP materially breached its contract with Voith by inappropriately modifying and increasing Voith's scope of work and refusing to pay Voith for the added scope and legitimate requests for additional payments; - (c) that AMP has failed and refused to pay the balance of the contract price and other amounts owed to Voith under the contract; and - (d) that Voith has been damaged in an amount in excess of \$40M, plus interest and attorney fees.

 On December 1, 2017, AMP filed its Answer and denied liability to Voith.
 Additionally, AMP filed a motion to strike some of Voith's affirmative defenses, which was resolved by Voith amending its Answer to include additional details related to its affirmative defenses.
 On December 5, 2017, the Court held a preliminary pretrial conference.
 At this conference AMP and Voith discussed their differing views on certain discovery issues and the case schedule.
 For instance, Voith has asked the Court to extend the limit on the number of depositions a party can take from 10 to 80, while AMP was willing to extend the limit from 10 to 25.
 The Court deferred ruling at this time on these discovery issues and set a status conference for April 19, 2018 to allow time for the parties to begin exchanging written discovery and electronically stored information.
-At the April 19, 2018 conference, the Court is expected to rule on any remaining discovery disputes and establish a case schedule.

 On January 30, 2018, the parties exchanged initial disclosures that listed potential witnesses and provided preliminary damage calculations.
 Voith listed over 100 potential witnesses, and Voith identified over \$65 Million in damages based upon claims for outstanding Change Requests and Work Change Directives on the hydro projects.
 (Cannelton: \$19.5M; Smithland: \$20.5M; Willow Island: \$10.7M; Meldahl: \$14.6M).
 AMP listed over 70 potential witnesses, and AMP identified over \$90M in gross damages, without including any contractual limitations or caps on damages.
 (Cannelton: approx. \$32M; Smithland: approx. \$25M; Willow Island: approx. \$25M; Meldahl: approx. \$22M).
 Both sides are claiming pre-judgment and post-judgment interest and other damages and all damage calculations will be the subject of expert witness reports.
+AMP is currently working with its damages experts on these calculations; likewise, Voith has stated it is working with its damages experts on its calculations.
+It is therefore unlikely that the full measure of damages sought in this matter will be known until the close of expert discovery.

 Also on January 30, 2018, the parties exchanged lists of custodians and search terms that will be used with respect to discovery and the collection and production of documents and electronically stored information.
-The parties have met and conferred on these lists and terms to address their disputes, and a few remaining disputes have been submitted to the Magistrate Judge for resolution.
+The parties met and conferred on these lists and terms to address their disputes, and a few remaining disputes were submitted to the Magistrate Judge for resolution and the Magistrate Judge denied each side's request at that time to expand the other side's search terms.